wavefrontHQ/docs/pages/doc/query_language_reference.md

 </tr>
 <tr>
 <td>merge(hs(<strong>&lt;hsMetric&gt;.m|h|d</strong>)&lbrack;,<strong>metrics|sources|sourceTags|pointTags|&lt;pointTagKey&gt;</strong>&rbrack;)</td>
 <td>Merges the centroids and counts across multiple series of histogram distributions, and returns a single series of composite histogram distributions.
 Use a 'group by' parameter to subdivide the results.
-For example, <strong>merge(hs(&lt;hsMetric&gt;.m), sources)</strong> returns a separate series of merged distributions for each source. <br>
+For example, <strong>merge(hs(my.hsMetric.m), sources)</strong> returns a separate series of merged distributions for each source. <br>
 You can specify this function as input to other histogram query functions.
 If you use this function as a top-level query for a time-series chart, just the median values of the distributions are displayed.
 </td>
 </tr>
 <tr>
 <td>align(<strong>&lt;timeWindow&gt;</strong>, hs(<strong>&lt;hsMetric&gt;.m|h|d</strong>))</td>
 <td>Adjusts the granularity of a series of histogram distributions, by merging distributions into time buckets of size <strong>timeWindow</strong> and returning one distribution per bucket.
-For example, <strong>align(1h, hs(&lt;hsMetric&gt;.m))</strong> merges successive groups of per-minute distributions to produce hourly distributions.<br>
+For example, <strong>align(1h, hs(my.hsMetric.m))</strong> merges groups of per-minute distributions to produce hourly distributions.<br>
 You can specify this function as input to other histogram query functions.
 If you use this function as a top-level query for a time-series chart, just the median values of the distributions are displayed.
 </td>
 </tr>
 <tr>
 <td>percentile(<strong>&lt;percentage&gt;</strong>, hs(<strong>&lt;hsMetric&gt;.m|h|d</strong>))</td>
 <td>Returns the <strong>&lt;percentage&gt;</strong> percentile from each distribution in a specified histogram.
 A percentile is a value below which the specified percentage of values fall.
-For example, <strong>percentile(75, hs(hsMetric.m))</strong> returns the 75th percentile value from each distribution.</td>
+For example, <strong>percentile(75, hs(my.hsMetric.m))</strong> returns the 75th percentile value from each distribution.</td>
 </tr>
 <tr>
 <td>median(hs(<strong>&lt;hsMetric&gt;.m|h|d</strong>))</td>
-<td>Returns the median value from each distribution in the specified histogram.</td>
+<td>Returns the median value from each distribution in a specified histogram.</td>
 </tr>
 <tr>
 <td>avg(hs(<strong>&lt;hsMetric&gt;.m|h|d</strong>))</td>